Summary of projects and alliances

 Cape York projects

-LIT has established a substantial ground position in Queensland’s emerging lithium exploration and development sector with three projects in the Cape York region – the Cape York, Amber and Cobree projects.
+LIT has established a substantial ground position in Queensland’s emerging lithium exploration and development sector .
+Its three 100%-controlled projects in the Cape York region – the Cape York, Amber and Croydon projects – overlie granitic margins that, in some cases, are associated with historic tin occurrences in altered host rocks.
+These altered granites or greisens commonly host lithium mica minerals.
+View more

-The fourteen permits comprising LIT’s Amber project secure a favourable tectonic setting over fertile granitic intrusions.
+The fourteen permits comprising LIT’s Amber project, which have a combined area of 3,165 km2, secure a favourable tectonic setting over fertile granitic intrusions.
 Although no lithium exploration has been recorded to date, the region exhibits the geological hallmarks of many of the world’s most prominent lithium provinces.
 View more

 At Bynoe, LIT has established a foothold in the Bynoe Pegmatite Field, located 50 km south-southwest of Darwin, the capital of the Northern Territory.
 Close to infrastructure, LIT’s exploration licence is part of the wider, 200-km long Litchfield Pegmatite Belt, which has been intruded by a suite of highly differentiated S-type granites, the probable source of the pegmatites and mineralisation.
 Only very recently has the possibility of significant lithium mineralisation there been considered.
 View more